Finding the unknown unknowns, part 2 (unc3707)

 Figure 6: other domains matching *ukr* on AS50613

 A notable outlier in that list is ukraine-story.com, which does not appear to be related to this campaign.
-The site pushes Russian disinformation, and only has a handful of public references from Czech-speaking facebook threads.
+The site pushes Russian propaganda, and only has a handful of public references from Czech-speaking facebook threads.
 This is a good example of a pivot that can highlight artifacts that may appear solid at first, but cannot be confidently attributed to a group after a bit of analytical rigor.

 Initial phish